Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Dinner in the harbor caps off a perfectly lovely day.

-Third time’s the charm at Panormitis…sort of
+Second time’s the charm at Panormitis…sort of

+The Symi Tours office has a direct bus to Panormitis.
+But unfortunately, it doesn’t run again until Friday, the day after I leave.
 However, they tell me the local bus goes every day at 2:00pm and then returns at 3:30pm.
 Perfect!

 A miscalculation on bus times

 As I step off the bus, I ask the driver what time the bus returns to town.
-Since the 2:00pm bus returns at 3:30pm I assumed the morning bus does something similar.
+Since the 2:00pm bus returns at 3:30pm I assume the morning bus does something similar.
 But I neglected to ask before I boarded (rookie mistake).

 To my dismay, the driver replies “3:30pm.”